UNIVERSITY OF

 So far the process of linking has only been attempted on one parochial area (St Dunstan's in the West), but some provisional comparative analysis of the diverse burial patterns has been undertaken.
 First, using the Bills of Mortality, a general picture of the seasonal dimensions to mortality incidence in London, can be deduced and displayed in graphic form (see Fig. 7).
 This general picture can also be broken down into sectoral detail (see Figs. 8-10).
 Ultimately, the intention will be to compare each of our selected parishes with the experience of the city as a whole, in terms of both background mortality (1655-1664) and the plague year itself.

-Fig. 7. picture of graph of average mortality for
+Fig. 7.
+Average mortality for

 London, 1655-64 (based on the Bills of Mortality)

-Fig. 8. picture of graph of mortality averages by
+Fig. 8.
+Mortality averages by

 sector, 1655-64 (based on the Bills of Mortality)

-Fig. 9. picture of graph of total mortality, London
+Fig. 9.
+Total mortality, London

 1665 (based on the Bills of Mortality)

-Fig. 10. picture of graph showing mortality in the Plague
+Fig. 10.
+Mortality in the Plague

 Year, London 1665 (based on the Bills of Mortality)